kmiller621/orcid-profile/02-orcid-benefits.md

 Let's create a NIH or NSF Biosketch in SciENcv.
 If you do not already have a NIH account, you can avoid creating a separate login by clicking the 3rd party sign in option on the login screen and picking ORCID.
-Go to [MySciEnCV](https://www.ncbi.nlm.nih.gov/sciencv/) and, click the blue "Click Here to Start" button, and look for the 3rd party sign in link
+Go to [MySciEnCV](https://www.ncbi.nlm.nih.gov/sciencv/) and click the "More Options" button under the Log In section.

 ![3rd party login option](img/3rd_party.png)

-Search for ORCID, and login.
-Sometimes you get redirected to the main NIH account page, SciENcv is in the bottom left.
+Search for ORCID, and authorize access to your ORCID.
 Click Create New Biosketch, give it a name, pick a format, and select ORCID as the data source.

 ![External source selection](img/source.png)